 In most federal states, an appeal procedure has two phases: The applicant must generally initiate an appeal proceeding (Widerspruchsverfahren), addressed to the competent authority, before bringing an action before an administrative court.
 In these procedures, the higher authority will review the appeal.
-If the appeal is conceded by the court, it can: (i) remit the case to the authority and require the authority to grant the permit; (ii) repeal the unduly onerous condition; or (iii) order the authority to re-consider the application, taking into account the court's decision.
+If the appeal is conceded by the court, it can: (i) remit the case to the authority and require the authority to grant the permit; (ii) repeal the unduly onerous condition; or (iii) order the authority to reconsider the application, considering the court's decision.
 Which course of action follows, depends on the prerequisites of the provision concerned.

 6. Are environmental impact assessments (EIAs) for certain projects required in your jurisdiction?
-If so, what are the main elements of EIAs and to what extent can EIAs be challenged?
+If so, what are the main elements of EIAs (including any considerations in relation to biodiversity or GHG emissions) and to what extent can EIAs be challenged?

 Two types of impact assessments exist: The environmental impact assessment (Umweltverträglichkeitsprüfung, or UVP) and the strategic environmental assessment (strategische Umweltprüfung, or SUP).
+Environmental assessments involve the identification, description and evaluation of the significant effects of a project, plan or program on the protected assets.
 Their aim is to pro-actively determine potential environmental impacts at an early stage.
 Both are subject of the Environmental Impact Assessment Act (Umweltverträglichkeitsprüfungsgesetz).
+The EIAs are used to assess the impact of new industrial facilities and infrastructure projects.
+They increase public acceptance and participation in such projects by providing a transparent view of the adverse effects on human health and the natural environment.
+Project developers benefit from planning certainty for their project once an EIA has been completed.
 An EIA can significantly delay the permit decision because it includes providing relevant information, presenting it to the public and assessing it by the authorities.

 The EIA is part of the permit procedure in German law and not an independent element.
-Therefore, isolated legal actions against the EIA alone can only be admissible and successful if the disregarded article of the EIA Act itself provides enforceable rights.
+Therefore, isolated legal actions against the EIA alone can only be admissible and successful if the disregarded article of the Environmental Impact Assessment Act itself provides enforceable rights.